 On August 6, 2021, Cowen and Company, LLC filed a complaint against ReShape, as successor in interest to Obalon Therapeutics, in the Supreme Court of the State of New York based on an alleged breach of contract arising out of Cowen's prior engagement as Obalon's financial advisor.
 The complaint alleges that Cowen is entitled to be paid a \$1.35 million fee in connection with ReShape's merger with Obalon under the terms of Cowen's engagement agreement with Obalon.
 The complaint also sought reimbursement of Cowen's attorneys' fees and interest in connection with its claim.
 On May 11, 2023, the Supreme Court of the State of New York issued the final judgement in favor of Cowen & Company in the amount of \$1.35 million, plus interest at the statutory rate of 9% per annum from June 16, 2021 until judgement is paid in full, and reimbursement of \$675,000 of Cowen's attorneys' fees, with \$275,000 to be paid upfront, \$200,000 paid after six months and \$200,000 paid after 12 months.
-As of March 31, 2024, the Company has paid the \$1.35 million judgement, including related interest, and the first \$275,000 installment of Cowen's attorneys' fees.
-At March 31, 2024, \$200,000 of attorneys' fees were included as accrued expenses and paid during April 2024.
+As of June 30, 2024, the Company has paid the judgement, interest and legal fees in full.